Tcarlos/Linux-Knowledge-Base/Testcase3.md

     thin_pool_autoextend_percent = 10

 ## 3.3 Configure LXC

+ sudo su

+**manually allocate an UID and GID range to root in /etc/subuid and /etc/subgid by adding this line in both files:**

+    root:100000:65536

+**add these same values in global configuration file /etc/lxc/default.conf, by adding these lines to it:**

+    lxc.id_map = u 0 100000 65536
+    lxc.id_map = g 0 100000 65536

+**set permissions andownerships:**

+    chown root:100000 /var/lib/lxc
+    chmod 750 /var/lib/lxc

+**creating and testing container:**

+    lxc-create -t download -n office1
+    lxc-start -n office1
+    lxc-stop -n office1

+**get inside the container and test networking:**

+    lxc-attach -n office1
+    ping 8.8.8.8
+    exit

+**you can see the container status by running following commands:**

+    lxc-info -n office1
+    lxc-ls --fancy

+**Enable changing memory and SWAP by modifying a line in /etc/default/grub to:**

+    GRUB_CMDLINE_LINUX_DEFAULT="swapaccount=1"

+**Modify these lines to optionally limit memory or memory+SWAP in /var/lib/lxc/office1/config:**

+    lxc.cgroup.memory.limit_in_bytes = 512M
+    lxc.cgroup.memory.memsw.limit_in_bytes = 1G

+**update grub and reboot:**

+    update-grub
+    reboot

 ## 3.4 Cache cachedlv on SSD

 Caching has the advantage of quicker disk access.
 For optimum results we will create the cachepool on a seperate SSD disk, which is ofcourse faster than if it were on the same HDD of the LV.